Rock Steady

 4 working sessions

-Developing interpersonal boundary management frame and structuring response strategies into a coherent system.
+Developing interpersonal boundary management frame and structuring response strategies into a system.

 Personal context breakdown and resilience model integration